brandonchaffee/demopera/docs/appendix.rst

 Name                ``hasSufficientBalance``

 Description         | Requirement function for determining whether or not sender has sufficient balance
-                    | for an escrow withdrawl.
+                    | for an escrow withdrawal.

 Contract            ``EscrowToken.sol``